Crispy pecan cookies are the perfect cookie jar treat. They're buttery and crunchy with plenty of nuts, and they're ready to be dunked in milk!

 - Fold in chopped pecans.

-- Spoon 1½-inch balls of dough onto parchment paper-lined baking sheets and bake until golden.
+- Spoon 1½-inch balls of dough onto parchment paper-lined baking sheets and bake until golden, 12 to 15 minutes.

 - Be sure to use raw, unsalted pecans to make this recipe.
 You can even buy the pecans pre-chopped.

-- Make sure both the eggs and butter are at room temperature before beginning the recipe.
+- Make sure both the eggs and butter are at room temperature before beginning the recipe, this ensures that the cookies are crispy on the edges and chewy in the center.

 - These would make great pecan Christmas cookies!
 They're a fairly sturdy cookie, so they'd be perfect for gifting or including in cookie boxes.